 In the short story, "The Ones Who Walk Away from Omelas" by Ursula K. Le Guin, a filthy, malnourished little child of indeterminate gender is locked in a windowless room and treated as an animal for the vague good of the community.

 Mr. Edward Rochester keeps his violently insane wife Bertha locked in the attic of Thornfield in Jane Eyre.
+Arguably, she was better off there than in what passed for a mental health facility in those days.

 Jean Rhys' Wide Sargasso Sea examines this example (yes, this one — same woman) more deeply, giving a possible Back Story of (the literal) Mad Woman in the Attic.